hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 ### Shrink backend<a name="shrink-backend"></a>

 Shrinking removes the clusters from the backend which are allocated to your cloud.
-To reduce the backend, do the following:
+To shrink the backend, do the following:

 1. In the Configure Cloud page, click **StoreVirtual Backends** Tab to activate it.<br> The page displays a list of backends.</br>